MariaLauraSantoni/IOH-Profiler-HDBO-Comparison/README.md

 - `requirements.txt` contains the list of all the project’s dependencies with the specific version of each dependency.

 # Execution from source
-## Dependencies to run form source
+## Dependencies to run from source

 Running this code from source requires Python 3.7.4, and the libraries given in `requirements.txt` (Warning: preferably use a virtual environment for this specific project, to avoid breaking the dependencies of your other projects).
 In Ubuntu, installing the dependencies can be done using the following command: